Ouch! That's Gotta Hurt! Soccer Injuries Holding You Back?

-It's Important to be Around
+1. It's Important To Be Around

 - The team will move on whether you want it to or not and by not showing up to events (practices, games, trips, meetings) you are forcing the team to move on without you.

 - Just because you can’t walk doesn’t mean you aren’t an important and valued member of the team you limping pirate.

-Chemistry of a team goes beyond the lines of the field.
+- Chemistry of a team goes beyond the lines of the field.
 Actually majority of the cohesion of a team is done away from soccer.

 - Coming to everything whether on crutches or not is leading by example and showing the younger athletes on the team how to act.

 - They realize how much they missed it and how they were taking the opportunity for granted and come back with a new sense of drive and motivation to perform and work at a much higher level.

-Taking Care of Your Body
+5. Taking Care Of Your Body

-This can serve as a life lesson of how to take care of your body and being proactive in terms of strengthening and maintaining overall health.
+- This can serve as a life lesson of how to take care of your body and being proactive in terms of strengthening and maintaining overall health.

-Whether at the pro level or prior, taking care of your body is not only important for the longevity of your soccer career but also the overall physical health for the rest of your life.
+- Whether at the pro level or prior, taking care of your body is not only important for the longevity of your soccer career but also the overall physical health for the rest of your life.